-Foreign Ownership Restrictions - In May 2016, the Indonesian Government issued Decree 44, enabling 100% foreign direct investment in the film production, distribution and exhibition sector.
-This positive move should be accompanied by the issuance of clear guidelines on the implementation process of the decree.
+Foreign Ownership Restrictions - The Indonesian Government issued Decree 44 in May 2016, enabling 100 percent foreign direct investment in the film production, distribution and exhibition sector.
+This positive move should be aligned with other legislative reforms Indonesia is undertaking to attract foreign investments.

-Advertising Restrictions - Indonesia's Broadcasting Law (No. 32 Year 2002) includes a requirement that any free-toair TV and pay-TV advertising aimed at the local market must be locally produced.
+Advertising Restrictions - IIndonesia's Broadcasting Law (No. 32 Year 2002) includes a requirement that any free-to-air TV and pay-TV advertising aimed at the local market must be locally produced.
 Although regulations issued in 2007 provided a series of exemptions, the Indonesian Broadcasting Commission's 2015 statements regarding implementation raised concerns about the possible negative effects of such a requirement.
-Such a rule, if implemented, would have harmful effects on Indonesian consumers' access to foreign TV channels.
+Such a rule, if implemented, would be burdensome and the additional associated costs could be passed on to consumers.
 The timeline for revising the Broadcasting Law remains unclear.